Skip to main content

 Spy Drops has received mostly positive reviews from players.
 Most players liked this game for its story but disliked it for its music.

-Spy Drops is a multiplayer game.
+Spy Drops is a single player game with multiplayer support.